sanskar-mk2/AlbiPy/README.md

 ## What is AlbiPy?
 AlbiPy is a network sniffing tool that allows direct access to the Albion Online Client's market data through Python.
 It captures market orders in real-time and can store them in CSV files or databases.
+AlbiPy can be paired with [AlbiVel](https://github.com/sanskar-mk2/AlbiVel), an enhanced marketplace explorer for Albion Online designed to work seamlessly with AlbiPy for market data collection.

 **Note: AlbiPy has been tested on Linux and Windows.
 It is not guaranteed to work on older Windows versions or Mac OS.
 Contributions for testing on other operating systems are welcome.**